 6. Check your budget

 With all the cool features available from both smart and “dumb” refrigerators, it’s way too easy to get carried away; so set a maximum price and don’t go above it.
-It could help to make a list of “must-have” and “nice-to-have” features, be it ice/water dispensers, food preserving compartments or energy efficiency, to further define your needs.
+It could help to make a list of “must-have” and “nice-to-have” features, be it ice/water dispensers, food preserving compartments, or energy efficiency, to further define your needs.
 Very often the more basic models work out far more cost-efficient in the long run and be sure to shop around for the best prices.
-The widgets on this page are a good place to start and do be sure to check our round up of the best refrigerators to find the best bargains online.